msdakot/environmentalanimation/Precedents.md

+__To Do...__
+- Split into a few documents
+- Add Blender Learning Resources

 # Environmental Animation Resources
 A repository of resources for creating animations of environments.
 Primary resource for the students of the Environmental Animation class at the University of Pennsylvania PennDesign School.